hpcleuven/VscDocumentation/source/software/singularity.rst

    Although you can move to a parent directory of the current working directory in the container, you will not see its contents on the host.
-   Only the current working directory on the host was mounted.
+   Only the current working directory and its sub-directories on the host is mounted.

 Additional host directories can be mounted in the container as well by using the ``-B`` option.
 Mount points are created dynamically (using